-46,991,521 Shares of Common Stock Warrants to Purchase up to 46,991,521 Shares of Common Stock Pre-Funded Warrants to Purchase Shares of Common stock
+Shares of Common Stock

+Warrants to Purchase up to Pre-Funded Warrants to Purchase up to

+Shares of Common Stock Shares of Common stock

+Per

-We are offering 46,991,521 shares of our common stock and warrants to purchase up to 46,991,521 shares of our common stock.
-Each share of our common stock is being sold with one warrant to purchase one share of our common stock, at an assumed combined public offering price of \$0.9789 per share of common stock and accompanying warrant, representing a public offering price of \$0.9788 per share of common stock and \$0.0001 per related warrant.
-The warrants are exercisable from and after the date of their issuance and expire on the anniversary of such date, at an exercise price per share of common stock equal to 100% of the combined public offering price per share of common stock and related warrant in this offering.
-The shares of common stock and warrants will be issued separately.
+We are offering shares of our common stock and warrants to purchase up to shares of our common stock.
+Each share of our common stock is being sold with one warrant to purchase one share of our common stock, at an assumed combined public offering price of \$ per share of common stock and \$ per related warrant.
+The warrants are exercisable from and after the date of their issuance and expire on the anniversary of such date, at an exercise price per share of common stock and warrants will be issued separately.

 We are also offering to those purchasers, if any, whose purchase of common stock in this offering would otherwise result in any such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if such purchaser so chooses, pre-funded warrants in lieu of shares of our common stock that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock.
-The purchase price for each pre-funded warrant will equal the per share public offering price for the common stock in this offering less the \$0.0001 per share exercise price of each such pre-funded warrant, and the exercise price of each pre-funded warrant will be exercisable upon issuance and will not expire prior to exercise.
+The purchase price for each pre-funded warrant will equal the per share public offering price for the common stock in this offering less the \$0.0001 per share exercise price of each such pre-funded warrant, and the exercise price of each pre-funded warrant will equal \$0.0001 per share.
+Each pre-funded warrant will be exercisable upon issuance and will not expire prior to exercise.

 Our common stock is listed on the OTC Markets Venture Market, or the OTCQB, under the symbol "KMPH."
-On December 17, 2020, the last reported sale price of our common stock as reported on the OTC Markets Venture Market was \$0.9789 per share.
+On November 24, 2020, the last reported sale price of our common stock as reported on the OTC Markets Venture Market was \$1.12 per share.
 We have applied to list our common stock on The NASDAQ Capital Market under the symbol "KMPH."
 We will not consummate this offering unless our common stock is approved for listing on The NASDAQ Capital Market.
 The closing sale price of our common stock as reported on the OTCQB may not be indicative of the market price of our common stock on The NASDAQ Capital Market.
 There is no established public trading market for the warrants or the pre-funded warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply to list the warrants or the pre-funded warrants on any national securities exchange or other nationally recognized trading system.
 Without an active trading market, the liquidity of the warrants and the pre-funded warrants will be limited.